MasseyHacks/masseyhacks-tutorials/git-and-github/README.md

 ### Committing a Change

-Now you're going to have to tell Git that you'd like to officialy record the changes in the repo.
+Now you're going to have to tell Git that you'd like to officially record the changes in the repo.
 Whenever we tell git about the changes we've made to the project, we call it a commit. **You can add multiple changes in multiple files in just one commit** -- for example, I can create a hundred files in the directory and call a single commit.
 Git will figure it all out and list those hundred files as one change to the repo.

 **Terminators**: committing is one simple command that you can run wherever in the directory.
 Call `git commit -m "<message>"`, where `<message>` is something to describe the changes that you've made in this change to the project.
 Trust me, you're going to want to describe your commits well.